Chile

 A Sailing Plan Report is sent to the communications stations within 24 hours prior

-or up to 2 hours after entry into the CHILREP area or departure from a port within
+or up to two hours after entry into the CHILREP area or departure from a port within

 the CHILREP area.